RED SWASTIKA SOCIALISM IN CHINA & THE PLEDGE OF ALLEGIANCE

 Pledge of Allegiance Republic of China ROC Taipei Times Nazi salute

-The Red Swastika Society 世界红卍字会 was a voluntary association founded in China in 1922 by Qian Neng-kun (錢能訓), Du Bing-yin (杜秉寅) and Li Jia-bo (李佳白) as the philanthropic branch of the Daodeshe (道德社) "Society of Dao and Virtue", a syncretist taoist school, which changed at the same time its name to Daoyuan.
-It was one of a number of new transnational world redemptive societies founded at the time in China, drawing on Western examples such as the Red Cross to build charitable instituions grounded in religions such as Buddhism and Daoism.
-(The swastika is a Buddhist/Hindu religious symbol).
-Its strength during the 1920s and 1930s seem to vary widely, with citations of 30,000 "members" in 1927 to 7-10 million "followers" in 1937.
-[1]
+As the National Socialist German Workers' Party began to spread the modern socialist swastika, China became known for the Red Swastika Society.
+It was founded in China in 1922 by Qian Neng-kun, Du Bing-yin and Li Jia-bo.
+It is sometimes described as the philanthropic branch of the Daodeshe "Society of Dao and Virtue," a syncretist taoist school, which changed at the same time its name to Daoyuan.
+It has been called "one of a number of new transnational world redemptive societies founded at the time in China..."
+It had similarities to another Western entity, the Red Cross.
+Of course, the swastika was an ancient symbol, and used as a Buddhist/Hindu religious symbol.

 Generally, its mission was a broad based effort of philanthropy and moral education.
 It ran poorhouses and soup kitchens, as well as modern hospitals and other relief works.
 It had an explicit internationalist focus, extending relief efforts to Tokyo after earthquakes and also in response to natural disasters in the Soviet Union.
 In addition, it had offices in Paris, London, and Tokyo and professors of Esperanto within its membership.
 [2]